r-gaia-cs/bc/novice/python/02-func.md

 <div>
-<p>We've successfully called the function that we defined, and we have access to the value that we returned.
-Unfortunately, the value returned doesn't look right.
+<p>We&#39;ve successfully called the function that we defined,
+and we have access to the value that we returned.
+Unfortunately, the value returned doesn&#39;t look right.
 What went wrong?</p>
 </div>

 ### Debugging a Function

 <div>
-<p><em>Debugging</em> is when we fix a piece of code that we know is working incorrectly.
-In this case, we know that <code>fahr_to_kelvin</code> is giving us the wrong answer, so let's find out why.</p>
+<p><em>Debugging</em> is when we fix a piece of code
+that we know is working incorrectly.
+In this case, we know that <code>fahr_to_kelvin</code>
+is giving us the wrong answer, so let&#39;s find out why.</p>
-<p>For big pieces of code, there are tools called <em>debuggers</em> that aid in this process.</p>
+<p>For big pieces of code,
+there are tools called <em>debuggers</em> that aid in this process.</p>
-<p>We just have a short function, so we'll debug by choosing some parameter value, breaking our function into small parts, and printing out the value of each part.</p>
+<p>We just have a short function,
+so we&#39;ll debug by choosing some parameter value, breaking our function into small parts, and printing out the value of each part.</p>
 </div>